Search the Book

 message to the world based on equality and basic human rights.
 In this presentation, I begin with

-an introduction in page 1, and then the draft proclamation follows in page 2.
+an introduction starting here in page 1, and the draft proclamation follows in page 4.

 While I have much to offer in support of this proclamation—three landmark books and